 It’s also known to outperform CFS while Gaming with noticeable improvements in performance as well.

 Now, I did test it using a benchmark program called ‘lbench’.
 But please remember that I don’t have the equipment and an extremely through understanding about the subject (to be honest), thus these ‘claims’ might not be extremely accurate.

-But the rest assured, when running few multiple applications (while them buggers using my CPU about 90-100% for instance ), I did notice a slight improvement on individual application ‘responsiveness’, not always necessarily the performance.
+But the rest assured, when running few multiple applications (while them buggers using my CPU about 90-100% for instance :D), I did notice a slight improvement on individual application ‘responsiveness’, not always necessarily the performance.
 Then again, most of the time, applications too seemed to be opening a bit faster under BFS.

 This is what I did …